sriramrokkam/k8s-training/kubernetes/exercise_02_create_pod.md

 Now that you know how `kubectl` works and what the smallest entity on kubernetes looks like, it is time to create your own pod.

 ## Step 0: prepare a yaml file
-In kubernetes all resources have a well-described schema that is documented in the API definition.
-For example, the `Pod` resource is defined by `kind: Pod` and contains a `PodSpec`, which has a `Container`, which has an `Image`, which specifies the docker image to use, when running the pod.
+In Kubernetes, all resources have a well-described schema that is documented in the API definition.
+For example, the `Pod` resource is defined by `kind: Pod` and contains a `PodSpec`, which has a `Container`, which has an `Image`, which specifies the container image to use, when running the pod.

 In this step you are going to describe a pod in a yaml file (`pod.yaml`).
 Take the skeleton listed below and insert the field/values mentioned below at the right place.
 * `kind: Pod`